 The department awards numerous scholarships each year, which mostly range from $500 to $10,000.
 Students should check with the department for more information.
 Other forms of financial aid are available through the Office of Financial Aid and Scholarships.

 NDSU civil engineers are widely regarded as hands-on, can-do, project-ready graduates, who are very successful in finding excellent jobs.
 Our students are highly sought for internships and co-ops, with most students having completed multiple work experiences.
 Most have selected a job before graduation and others within a few weeks of graduation.
 The work varies in regard to type of activity and location.
-Civil engineers can work in the office, in the field or a combination of the two.
+Civil engineers can work in the office and/or in the field .
 They can work primarily with a number of intricate designs or with people in management or sales.

 Graduate programs leading to Master of Science and Doctor of Philosophy degrees are available in specialized fields.
 For more complete details, see the Graduate Bulletin online.